 Be ready to work fast when the caramel has cooled.

-Keep a bowl of ice water nearby when you're working with the caramel.
-If you're burned, dip the affected skin into the cold water and hold it there for several seconds.
+- Keep a bowl of ice water nearby when you're working with the caramel.
+If you happen to get burned, dip the affected skin into the cold water and hold it there for several seconds.
 When in doubt, seek professional medical help.